zelch/terraform-provider-bitbucket/docs/resources/default_reviewers.md

 ## Import

-Default Revieers can be imported using the owner and repo separated by a (`/`) and the string `reviewers` and the end, e.g.,
+Default Reviewers can be imported using the owner and repo separated by a (`/`) and the string `reviewers` and the end, e.g.,

 ```sh
 terraform import bitbucket_repository.example myteam/terraform-code/reviewers